polypoly-eu/polyPod/README.md

    Developers that want to implement a server can define such a function and use it to uniformly listen on any supported port.
    On the other hand, developers that need a client can turn any supported port into a function that transparently handles the communication.

-Interoperability with [Bubblewrap](https://github.com/polypoly-eu/bubblewrap) is provided as an option, so that arbitrary objects can be sent over the wire.
+Interoperability with [Bubblewrap](https://github.com/polypoly-eu/bubblewrap) is provided so that arbitrary objects can be sent over the wire.

 ## Example